Who We Are

 OUR MISSION

-The primary objective of the Southern African Foundation for the Conservation of Coastal Birds is to conserve seabirds, the African penguin being the flagship species of focus, and, upon identification thereof, other complementary marine species.
+The mission of the Southern African Foundation for the Conservation of Coastal Birds is to conserve seabirds, the African Penguin being the flagship species of focus, and, upon identification thereof, other complementary marine species.

 OUR OBJECTIVES